DFPercush/PhysicalQuantity/README.md

 It only represents a single numeric value and its associated units.
 You can, however, compare the dimensions of two values to see if they represent the same kind of quantity with `a.like(b)` or `a.isa(b)`
-	Any template code which performs vector math on a template type should work with PQ objects, as most of the basic arithmetic operators are implemented, with the exception of modulo (%).
-Increment ++ and decrement -- will cause errors if the value is not a scalar, but they are there.
+	Any template code which performs vector math on a template type should work on a custom coded vector of PQ objects, as long as your structure ties them together as expected, either by name or index.
+Most of the basic arithmetic operators are implemented, with the exception of modulo (`%`).
+Increment `++` and decrement `--` will cause errors if the value is not a scalar, but they are there.
-Bitwise and logical operators are not supported, but boolean comparisons like > and <= are, with the caveat that the values must have like dimensions (same kind of units) or an error will be thrown/called.
+Bitwise and logical operators are not supported, but boolean comparisons like `>` and `<=` are, with the caveat that the values must have like dimensions (same kind of units) or an error will be thrown/called.
+For `NO_THROW` errors, after the callback has returned, all comparisons will be false except `!=`, and any additions or subtractions will return the unmodified left hand side.

 ##### A note about angles:
 >Caution: Subject to change in a planned 'scalar units' update.

 Since angles are dimensionless ratios (length/length), they are stored internally as a simple scalar value.
-However, one can convert() this internal value to and from degrees or radian units.
-You may use the literal operators `1_deg` and `1_rad` to specify hard coded values, as well as the nominal units of "deg" and "rad" when parsing / printing / convert()ing, to apply the proper conversion factor.
+However, one can `convert()` this internal value to and from degrees or radian units.
+You may use the literal operators `1_deg` and `1_rad` to specify hard coded values, as well as the nominal units of "deg" and "rad" when parsing / printing / `convert()`ing, to apply the proper conversion factor.
 Currently there is no method of internally differentiating an angle from any other scalar value.
 Most quantities which are ratios of like units will exhibit this property.
 (TODO: angle flag?)